iter8-tools/docs/docs/getting-started/first-performance.md

 ***

-Congratulations! :tada: You completed your first Iter8 experiment.
+Congratulations! :tada: You completed your first performance test with Iter8.

 ***

-??? note "Some variations and extensions of this experiment"
+??? note "Some variations and extensions of this performance test"
     1. The [http task](../user-guide/tasks/http.md) can be configured with load related parameters such as the number of requests, queries per second, or number of parallel connections.
     2. The [http task](../user-guide/tasks/http.md) can be configured to send various types of content as payload.